Want to join 5,000+ professionals receiving FREE career boosting tips?

-In a nutshell, this section comes down to competing on low cost or high cost.
+In a nutshell, this section comes down to competing on a low cost or high cost basis.
 You might compete on low cost because you have economies of scale.
 Or because you have lower replication costs.
 You might compete on high cost because you have great design or unique product features.

 Let’s look at two examples of economic logic to make this clear:

 To have a great strategy the five parts of the diamond must not only align, they must reinforce each other.
 Let’s look at an example to make this clearer.

 Let’s look at the strategy of Ikea.
 Ikea offers inexpensive, Scandinavian designed furniture, through its retail stores.
 As you’re aware most of the furniture requires home assembly.

 The elements of their strategy diamond are below: